 The main Hardin-Simmons University library is named the Richardson Library.
-Their website is https://library.hsutx.edu.
+Their website is Home-Homepage - Richardson Library at Hardin-Simmons University.
 A reciprocal agreement among Abilene libraries makes it possible for patrons, at any university in town, to use the resources of the others.